 - Educate the gogos about HIV/AIDS and equip them with basic parenting and communication skills so they can talk to their grandchildren about sex and other important issues.

-- Empower the gogos by providing intergenerational, income-generating opportunities for them and their orphaned granddaughters, including skills training in dress-making and craft.
+- Empower the gogos by providing intergenerational, income-generating opportunities for them and their orphaned granddaughters, including skills training in dress-making and other arts and crafts.

 - Encourage good health and physical fitness through the Gogolympics so the gogos can live longer, healthier lives and better care for and support their grandchildren.